collylangat/Microsoft-Azure/day1-introduction/README.md

 - Hybrid :  is a computing environment that uses both public and private clouds in an inter-connected environment
 - Multi-cloud : use multiple public cloud providers(like AWS and Azure) and manage resources and secuirty in both enviroments

+# Cloud benefits

+- High availability and scalability(vertical, adding more CPU, more RAM to VMs and horizontal scalling, adding more servers)
+- Realiability and predictability
+- Security and governance
+- Manageability in the cloud

+# Cloud service types
+# Infrastructure as a Service(IaaS)
+Infrastructure as a service (IaaS) is the most flexible category of cloud services, as it provides you the maximum amount of control for your cloud resources.
+In an IaaS model, the cloud provider is responsible for maintaining the hardware, network connectivity (to the internet), and physical security.
+You’re responsible for everything else: operating system installation, configuration, and maintenance; network configuration; database and storage configuration; and so on.
+With IaaS, you’re essentially renting the hardware in a cloud datacenter, but what you do with that hardware is up to you.
+# Platform as a Service(IaaS)
+Platform as a service (PaaS) is a middle ground between renting space in a datacenter (infrastructure as a service) and paying for a complete and deployed solution (software as a service).
+In a PaaS environment, the cloud provider maintains the physical infrastructure, physical security, and connection to the internet.
+They also maintain the operating systems, middleware, development tools, and business intelligence services that make up a cloud solution.
+In a PaaS scenario, you don't have to worry about the licensing or patching for operating systems and databases.
+# Software as a Service(IaaS)
+Software as a service (SaaS) is the most complete cloud service model from a product perspective.
+With SaaS, you’re essentially renting or using a fully developed application